Interpolation and Curve Fitting of Experimental Data

 Teaching Notes and Tips

-This project is individual or group-based.
+This project can be individual or group-based.
 It is a classroom-based activity that can be extended to Lagrange interpolation, higher-order splines, and nonlinear curve fitting.
 It is assumed that students have been introduced to these topics earlier in the semester.
 They will be given three different datasets.
-Students will construct a polynomial of degree n-1 and Cubic splines of piecewise polynomials ensuring smoothness at knots.
+Students will construct a polynomial of degree n-1 and cubic splines of piecewise polynomials to ensure smoothness at knots.
 They will be asked to find curves that best represent the points using Linear, Quadratic, Cubic, or Non-Linear regression.
 For example, the exponential function y = a*exp(bx) using MATLAB's fit() function.

-Students will use MATLAB functions: polyfit, polyval, spline, fit, plot, and Goodness of fit, evaluated using the coefficient of determination (R²) and residual error.
+Students will use MATLAB functions: polyfit, polyval, spline, fit, plot, and determine the Goodness of fit, the coefficient of determination (R²), and residual error between test and reference data for analysis and validation of predictive models.

 Tools to be used: